 We have observed very little, if any, difference in the jobs available for these three options.
-However, students wishing to pursue graduate work in computer science are recommended to choose the BS-CS option since most graduate CS programs require the same math courses required in the BS-CS major.
+However, students wishing to pursue graduate work in computer science are recommended to choose the BS-CS option since most graduate Comp Sci programs require the same math courses required in the BS-CS major.

-- Information Systems (IS) from the Information Systems Department requires 3 hours of CS credit.
-This degree emphasizes using technology to solve problems in business rather than developing algorithms and software.
+Information Systems (IS) from the Information Systems Department requires 3 hours of CS credit.
+This degree emphasizes using technology to solve business problems rather than developing algorithms and software.

 B.A. in computer science-MSIS is an integrative accelerated dual degree offered to computer science students who have completed 90 hours of undergraduate coursework with a 3.0 GPA.
 The result is the completion of a B.A. in Computer Science and an M.S. in Information Systems in five years or less.